 Sex Addiction Treatment

-Recovery is based on redefining morals and values.
-A 12 Step self-help programme alongside Cognitive Behavioral Therapy (CBT) addresses the distorted thinking patterns.
-Trauma and Attachment Theory work is undertaken in order to heal the underlying issues propelling the behavior.
+A 12 Step self-help programme alongside Cognitive Behavioral Therapy (CBT) can address the distorted thinking patterns.

 John has been in recovery from sex addiction for the last five years and is currently in a healthy relationship with a woman.